Women's World Cup: 'Why have a rule if you're not going to enforce it?' - USWNT coach Jill Ellis defends VAR usage | Goal.com

 But that new implementation has resulted in goalkeepers being harshly punished if they stray even inches off their line.

-IFAB at least seems to have noticed how harsh its punishment has been, having announced on Friday it would not be giving out automatic yellow cards to goalkeepers for encroachment in the knockout phase.
+IFAB at least seems to have noticed how harsh its punishment has been, having announced on Friday it would not be giving out automatic yellow cards to goalkeepers for encroachment during penalty shootouts in the knockout phase.

 Still, USWNT goalkeeper Alyssa Naeher has taken notice of the shift in enforcement.